nctrinh/BTL_ML/README.md

 # BTL_ML
-oL Match Outcome Predictor is a machine learning-based tool developed as part of my academic project to predict the outcomes of League of Legends (LoL) matches.
+LoL Match Outcome Predictor is a machine learning-based tool developed as part of my academic project to predict the outcomes of League of Legends (LoL) matches.
 This product uses historical data, player statistics, and champion performance to generate accurate predictions for upcoming matches.

 The system works by analyzing match data, such as player rankings, win rates with specific champions, and team compositions.
 By leveraging APIs like match, summoner, and champion from Riot Games, it provides predictions on which team is more likely to win and highlights key factors that influence the match’s outcome.